Pacific Islander Americans: Micronesian Americans

 Micronesian Americans are Americans of Micronesian descent.
 They come from the whole region, mainly from the Mariana Islands, but also from territories as the Marshall Islands, the Federated States of Micronesia or Palau.

 There are more than 8,000 people living in the US whose origins are in the Federated States of Micronesia.
 Most of them live in Hawaii, California, Oregon, and Texas, as well as in Mariana Islands.
 Another 7,000 Americans are of Palauan descent.

 According to the 2010 census, the largest Chamorro populations were located in California, Washington, and Texas, but their combined number from these three states totaled less than half the number living throughout the US.
 It also revealed that the Chamorro people are the most geographically dispersed Oceanian ethnicity in the country.

 Marshallese Americans come from the Marshall Islands.
 In the 2010 census, 22,434 Americans identified as being of Marshallese descent.
 Due to the Marshall Islands entering the Compact of Free Association in 1986, Marshallese have been allowed to migrate and work in the US.
-There are many reasons why Marshallese came to the US.
-Some Marshallese came for educational opportunities, particularly for their children.
+There are many reasons why Marshallese moved to the US.
+Some Marshallese moved for educational opportunities, particularly for their children.
 Others sought work or better health care than what is available in the islands.
 Massive layoffs by the Marshallese government in 2000 led to a second big wave of immigration.
 Arkansas has the largest Marshallese population with over 6,000 residents.
 Many live in Springdale, and the Marshallese constitute over 5% of the city's population.
 Other significant Marshallese populations include Spokane and Costa Mesa.

 Smaller communities of I-Kiribati and Nauruan origins also live in the US.